top of page

 About the Author

-Eddie Protzeller is a Seattle-based tugboat and yacht mechanic, and the inventor of the ImpelPro® Impeller Puller.
-With 15 years of hands-on experience servicing inboard engines and generators, Eddie designed ImpelPro after struggling to remove a severely stuck impeller in a tight engine compartment.
+Eddie Protzeller is a Seattle tugboat and yacht mechanic, and the inventor of the ImpelPro® Impeller Puller.
+With 15 years servicing inboard engines and generators, he designed ImpelPro after fighting a badly stuck impeller in a tight engine compartment.
 He specializes in boat cooling systems and impeller maintenance.

-For more information about Eddie, please visit About Us.
-See the full lineup of ImpelPro impeller pullers at impelpro.com
+Learn more on the About Us page.
+See the full lineup of ImpelPro impeller pullers at impelpro.com.

 bottom of page